{{ summaryTitle }}

 HTML escape and unescape transformation rules

-Reference Anatomy:
+Reference Forms:

-HTML character reference anatomy
+HTML character reference forms

-Decimal numeric &#169; A Unicode code point written in base 10.
+Decimal numeric reference &#60; The Unicode code point is written in base 10.

 Privacy and Safety Notes: